ajare/market-sim/doc/Architecture.md

 starting balance stops mattering the moment it joins.
 Existing code that reads/writes `location.cash` (trade execution in `captain.ts`, `needsContractRestock`'s broke check, ...) needed no changes at all.

+A `PoliticalEntity` also carries a **`nationality`** (one of English/French/ Spanish/Dutch/Portuguese, default English) -- purely a naming input: it seeds the ship/captain names generated for its affiliated Companies when a fleet is synthesized on JSON load (§8.4, §11.2).
+The procedural world's entities keep the default; an editor-authored world sets it per entity.

 `worldData.ts`'s
 `assignPoliticalEntities(locations, seed, targetLocationsPerPoliticalEntity)`